smootoo/freeslick/README.md

 environments to test against and they are quite old.
 Let us know if you need a driver maintained for those versions.

-We have added an Oracle driver as well now.
-This has been written from scratch.
+We have now added Oracle and DB2 profiles as well.
+These have been written from scratch.

-If there is some driver combination you are looking for, that isn't covered yet.
+If there is some driver/database combination you are looking for, that isn't covered yet.
 Let us know.

 # Usage